snakesch/SDrecall/README.md

 ```
 This step requires trimmed BED file from part 2 as INPUT.
 Users should also provide a file for gene annotation (REF), and a panel of genes of interest.
 VERBOSE follows the usage documented in part 2.

-Gene annotation file (hg19) can be acquired [here]()
+Gene annotation file (hg19) can be acquired [here]().

-The format of gene / region list is as follows:
+The gene/region list should contain the following column:
 ```{latex}
 Genetic defect
 gene_1